 This text file contains all of Spine's hotkeys.
 The file can be edited to customize the hotkeys to your liking.
 See key names for a list of the key names that can be used.

 When new hotkeys are added to Spine, they are added to the hotkeys file.

 Linux: <user home folder>/.spine/hotkeys.txt

-This file is written each time Spine starts and often provides details when something goes wrong.
+The spine.log file is written each time Spine starts.
+It may provide more details in case something goes wrong.